DeAngelo-png/AuDisU/README.md

 # (Au)to (Dis)cord (U)pdater
 ###### Yes, I am horrible at naming stuff

-**audisu** is a convenient command-line tool that automatically downloads and installs the latest version of Discord for Linux.
-It detects your distribution and uses the appropriate package format, making updates quick and hassle-free.
-No need to manually download packages or manage dependencies!
+**audisu** is a convenient tool that automatically downloads and installs the latest version of Discord for Linux.
+It detects your distribution and uses the appropriate package format automatically.
+No need to manually `dpkg`.

 ## Installation